benjaminwgordon/HSFC-generator/readme.md

-The iterator exposed by this module can be used to generate points in a BRGC of any magnitude, although for the typical purposes of generating square hilbert curves and cubic hilbert cubes, the number of generated points will typically be n^2, where n is a non-negative integer.
+The iterator exposed by this module can be used to generate points in a BRGC of any magnitude, although for the typical purposes of generating square hilbert curves and cubic hilbert cubes, the number of generated points will typically be p^n, where n is the number of dimensions for the resulting cartesian coordinates (2D and 3D currently supported), and p is the number of data bits for each coordinate (each side of your square/cube will have 2^p vertices)

-The algorithm used to calculate these points may not be optimal, and I intend to return to this in the future if BRGC generation becomes the performance bottleneck of hilbert curve generation.
+## Skilling_Transform

+This module contains functions for applying the Skilling Transform to an existing Vector of BRGC u32's, and manipulating the output format for various uses.

+I've optimized for readability and ease of understanding in the code, since the algorithm is not immediately clear.
+There was a good deal of trial and error in implementing this algorithm.
+If I spend more time on this project, I'll try replacing all the string manipulation with bit manipulation and benchmark the speed difference.

 ### Linear_Path

-This represents a list of cartesian coordinates and a traversal path
+This represents a list of cartesian coordinates that are traversed linearly.

-For all reasonable cases, the traversal path will just be the set of the first n sequential non-negative integer pairs, e.g. [(0,1), (1,2), (2,3), (...), (n-2, n-1)].
-Due to this, I may remove the path field from this struct in the future.

-This module has a method for constructing a Linear_Path from an iterator of u32 items, and other data types for the linear path could be introduced in the future.

-It also contains methods for exporting the linear path data to CSV and OBJ for visualization.
+It contains methods for exporting the linear path data to CSV and OBJ for visualization.
+During development, I used this module for evaluating the success of my Skilling Transform implementation.